Shubhugunjal/Peer-to-Peer-Car-Sharing-Using-Blockchain/README.md

 # Peer-to-Peer-Car-Sharing-Using-Blockchain
 Blockchain is considered a trusted distributed ledger that ensures the decentralization and integrity of information.
-The proposal of a decentralized car-sharing system model is to secure payment authentication  using blockchain to guarantee the security and integrity of information.
+The proposal of a decentralized P2P car-sharing system model is to secure payment authentication between Rider and Driver using blockchain to guarantee the security and integrity of information.

 **Prerequisites**

-•	Node.js > 14 and npm (Recommended: Use nvm)
+•	Node.js > 14 and npm

 •	VS Code IDE